Tecktron/docker-python-waitress/README.md

 #### `APP_MODULE`

-The string with the Python module and the variable name passed to Gunicorn.
+The string with the Python module and the variable name passed to Waitress.

 By default, set based on the variables `MODULE_NAME` and `VARIABLE_NAME`: